PixelClear/PixelClear.github.io/_posts/2021-01-31-x86-Assembly-tutorial-part3.markdown

 <ins>**Controling the Flow**</ins>
 =====================================================================================================================================

-We break programs in logical structures know as functions.Functions is logical set of instructions that tansforms data in very particular way.
+We break programs in logical structures know as functions.Function is logical set of instructions that tansforms data in very particular way.
 This logical separation is really great form of abstraction building.This construct in programing language is called function.
 The way we utilize this function is by calling it.We will see in detail what it means to call function.We may want to call function based on some condition.The language construct used for this is branches.Also, transforming data sometime means performing repeatative operations on data.The construct we